Chest x-ray anatomy

 Assessing the airways

-Start your assessment of every chest x-ray by looking at the airways.
-The trachea should be central or slightly to the right.
+Start your assessment of every chest X-ray by looking at the airways.
+The trachea should be central or slightly to the right at the level of the aortic knuckle.

-If the trachea is deviated, it is important to establish if this is because the patient has been incorrectly positioned (rotated), or if there is pathology.
+If the trachea is deviated, it is important to establish if this is because of patient rotation or if it is due to pathology.
 If the trachea is genuinely deviated you should then try to decide if it has been pushed or pulled by a disease process.